-Sarah Lambert-Porter is a senior associate in Ropes & Gray’s litigation and enforcement practice group, based in London.
+Sarah Lambert-Porter is an associate in Ropes & Gray’s litigation and enforcement practice group, based in London.

 Sarah’s practice focuses primarily on financial crime including bribery and corruption, terrorist financing, money laundering, fraud, and other misconduct and regulatory failings.
 She has substantial experience advising financial institutions in relation to internal investigations as well as complex cross-border contentious regulatory matters and criminal investigations and prosecutions.
 Sarah also advises in relation to the UK's Senior Managers and Certification Regime.

 Sarah was previously seconded to a global financial institution to assist with the design and implementation of controls in relation to the Senior Managers and Certification Regime.

 Sarah joined Ropes & Gray in 2018 from a Magic Circle firm in London.

 - Advising a global financial institution on a complex cross-border investigation involving the SEC, DOJ, FCA and SFO into potential money laundering and bribery offences.

 - Advising several global financial institutions on the implementation of the Senior Managers and Certification Regime, including a nine month secondment to one of them, in 2015.

 - Advising a US-based multinational corporation active in the pharmaceutical/medical devices sector on a pan-European anti-bribery and corruption compliance program.

 - Advising an international energy company in relation to anti-bribery and corruption, sanctions and anti-money laundering regulations ahead of its planned IPO/London Stock Exchange listing.
 This included designing a suite of ethics and anti-bribery and corruption policies, procedures and controls.